Sri Lakshmi Nrishmha Parabrahmane Nama:|

 3. PERIYA THIRUVANDADI

-Atharvana Veda.
+This constitutes the essence of Atharvana Veda.
 It is a poem of 87 lyrical stanzas.
 The style is at once simple and direct, moving and inspiring and transports one to see god face to face.

 4. THIRUVAIMOZHI (literally means Divine words)